-The Brick Store Museum plans to re-open to the public on Wednesday, July 1, 2020.
 The following guidelines were written based on State of Maine standards and those of the American Alliance of Museums.

 Guidelines must be followed in order to keep visitors, staff and volunteers healthy.
 If you are unable or unwilling to comply with these guidelines, please wait to visit the Museum until the pandemic has passed.
 We truly appreciate your help.